mario-oliver/Netflix/README.md

 We are utilizing a useCallback() hook to change the page elements from a Login to a Register.
 This changes key text and populates a username input field.

 Finally, we created a React Component called Input to populate each of our necessary inputs.
 We created a cool translate and hover effect utilizing the peer Tailwind syntax to have two items (the label and input) determine each other's state based on focus.
 Check it out!

+### Installing and Configuring Prisma, MongoDB, and NextAuth

+Running the following commands:

+- `npm install -D prisma`
+- `npx prisma init`

+Creates our /prisma folder with the schema.prisma.
+We changed our config to be MongoDB.
+This changes our .env to now point to a placeholder mongoDB URL

+We then utilize Prisma Client.
+However, to get it to run correctly we utilize lib/prismadb.ts & global.d.ts.
+The implementation functions normal for production, but prevents the spinning up of a ton of prisma instances during hot reloading of next.js.

+- `npm install @prisma/client`